Useful Notes / The West

 - The West: Western Europe (Prroooobaably including Greece and Scandinavia, in spite of the actual geographic matters), UK, USA, Canada, and the Oceanic colonies (Which may be defined to include India and South Africa).
 Sometimes includes Eastern Europe and Western-affiliates in Asia such as the ROK and Japan.
-The North is usually lumped here, but when mentioned separately, it usually stands for Scandinavia.
+The North is usually lumped here (see the following section), but when mentioned separately, it usually stands for Scandinavia.

 - Alternately: Europe and the Anglosphere nations.